-Notice is hereby given that, on May 4, 2010, pursuant to Section 6(a) of the National Cooperative Research and Production Act of 1993, 15 U.S.C.
-4301 et seq. (“the Act”), the Recreational Off-Highway Vehicle Association (“ROHVA”) has filed written notifications simultaneously with the Attorney General and the Federal Trade Commission disclosing changes in its standards development activities.
+Notice is hereby given that, on March 26, 2021, pursuant to Section 6(a) of the National Cooperative Research and Production Act of 1993, 15 U.S.C.
+4301 et seq. (“the Act”), Recreational Off-Highway Vehicle Association (“ROHVA”) has filed written notifications simultaneously with the Attorney General and the Federal Trade Commission disclosing changes in its nature and objective.
 The notifications were filed for the purpose of extending the Act's provisions limiting the recovery of antitrust plaintiffs to actual damages under specified circumstances.
-Specifically, since the last notification was filed, ROHVA has initiated maintenance to and revision of a voluntary standard (ANSI/ROVA 1-2010) addressing the design, configuration, and performance aspects of Recreational Off-Highway Vehicles (ROVs).
+Pursuant to the Act, the name and principal place of business of the standards development organization is: Recreational Off-Highway Vehicle Association, 2 Jenner, Suite 150, Irvine, CA 92618.
+The nature and scope of ROHVA's standards development activities are: Maintenance to and revision of a voluntary standard (ANSI/ROHVA 1-2016) addressing design, configuration and performance aspects of Recreational Off-Highway Vehicles (ROVs).

 Also, ROHVA is including its members, American Honda Motor Co., Inc. (Torrance, CA); BRP, Inc. (Valcourt, Quebec); Kawasaki Motors Corp., U.S.A.
 (Irvine, CA); Mahindra Vehicle Sales and Services, Inc. (Auburn Hills, MI); Polaris Inc. (Medina, MN); Textron Specialized Vehicles (Augusta, GA); and Yamaha Motor Corporation, U.S.A.
 (Cypress, CA), in this notice.